-This includes shared ownership, shared equity and discounted market homes.
-Intermediate housing is normally targeted at households who are not likely to have a high enough income to buy a property outright but who are unlikely to qualify for social housing, given that only 10% of the total housing stock in Lancaster is owned and managed by the council and registered providers.
+This includes shared ownership, shared equity, rent to buy, discounted market homes and first homes.
+Intermediate housing is normally targeted at households who are not likely to have a high enough income to buy a property outright but who are unlikely to qualify for social housing.

 Shared ownership housing